willr196/guardian-data-streaming/SE/exhibition-curator.md

 ## Due date

 To be advised, but not later than six weeks from commencement.
 Please note that you must host this project, and that you must provide clear documentation on how the project can be ran locally.
-Ommitting these two steps can result in this project being unsuccessful.
+Omitting these two steps can result in this project being unsuccessful.